Age of Rider

 Each pair must start and finish the race together.
 The finishing time of the pair will be recorded as the second rider crosses the finish line.

-All riders must attend the mandatory Rider Race Briefing at the event centre.
+All riders must attend the race briefing.

 Rider Separation Distance